-As an LGBT individual, you know that sometimes the laws do not provide you with the full measure of their protection because of your gender identity or because of your sexuality.
-While efforts for equal rights have come a long way, LGBT individuals still may face estate planning challenges that straight individuals and couples do not.
+As an LGBTQ individual, you know that sometimes the laws do not provide you with the full measure of their protection because of your gender identity or because of your sexuality.
+While efforts for equal rights have come a long way, LGBTQ individuals still may face estate planning challenges that straight individuals and couples do not.

-- Do I need LGBT estate planning help?
+- Do I need LGBTQ estate planning help?

-- What is involved with LGBT estate planning in Maryland?
+- What is involved with LGBTQ estate planning in Maryland?

-- How can an Maryland LGBT estate planning lawyer help me?
+- How can an Maryland LGBTQ estate planning lawyer help me?

 Planning to protect your assets, your health autonomy, and your family is extremely important.
 There are many different legal tools available for you to use, but you need to know what those legal tools are so you can avoid mistakes and get the protection you are expecting.
 This is why it is so important to get estate planning help.